whosonfirst/go-whosonfirst-iterate-sql/README.md

 ## Building (database support)

 This package uses Go language build tags to enable support for individual `database/sql` compatiable databases.
-Currently only the [mattn/go-sqlite3](#) package is available by default when the `sqlite3` tag is defined.
+Currently only the [mattn/go-sqlite3](https://github.com/mattn/go-sqlite3) package is available by default when the `sqlite3` tag is defined.
 Other databases can be added as needed (see [sqlite3.go](sqlite3.go) for an example).

-The only requirement is a `geojson` table as defined by the [whosonfirst/go-whosonfirst-database](https://github.com/whosonfirst/go-whosonfirst-database/tree/main/sql/tables) package.
+The only requirement is a `geojson` table as defined by the [whosonfirst/go-whosonfirst-database](https://github.com/whosonfirst/go-whosonfirst-database/tree/main/sql/tables) package which can be produced using tools in the [whosonfirst/go-whosonfirst-database-sqlite](https://github.com/whosonfirst/go-whosonfirst-database-sqlite) package.

+Database connections are opened using the [sfomuseum/go-database/sql.OpenWithURI](https://github.com/sfomuseum/go-database/blob/main/sql/database.go#L36) utility method which in turn will apply some [opinionated database PRAGAM](https://github.com/sfomuseum/go-database/blob/main/sql/sqlite.go#L10) for SQLite databases.

 ## Example